• Tell your family and friends about your engagement.

 • Order your bridesmaids' dresses.

-• Get your fiance to organise the suits for the bridal party.
+• Organise the suits for the bridal party.

 • Buy your wedding rings.